 In addition, each year students have the opportunity to experience the benefits of outdoor education during a day- to week- long trip through our Perspectives Travel Program depending on the grade level.

-Our outdoor education program allows students to form relationships with classmates they might normally interact with on a daily basis.
+Our outdoor education program allows students to form relationships with classmates they might not normally interact with on a daily basis.
 Students work together in groups to solve problems and discover more about the world around them, all the while forming deeper connections with their team.

 Working outdoors and sharing exciting experiences together helps to improve social skills, peer cooperation, and conflict resolution.
 They also develop a common language, packed with “inside jokes” and terminology that is used nowhere else.
 A unique culture arises around their shared experiences.